1. What Is Azure Cloud Service?

 Allocating, releasing of resources.

-Updating patches for installed OS on VM automatically.
+Updating patches for the installed OS on VM automatically.

 40. What are virtual machine scale sets in Azure?